cvazquezlos/TestLogAnalyzer/testloganalyzer-gui/README.md

 # TestLogAnalyzer - Front end

+The front end has been tested and has been developed by using the latest Angular version, 5.

 ## About this front end
 This front end has been developed in Angular 5 and, as a Angular CLI Project, you can easily make it works just downloading it and then opening the cmd and executing `ng serve`.